qmuloadmin/rust-training/Module I - Introduction to Rust.md

 > Send and Sync are both _auto traits_ which means you can't implement them.
 The compiler automatically implements them when it can tell its appropriate.

 Great, but what do we do?
 Well, in Go we would use a mutex.
 A mutex will allow us to mutate our value, but it won't allow us to share a value across multiple owners.
 For that we still need a reference counter -- but Rc isn't threadsafe!
 So, we'll need an `Atomic Reference Counter`, or `Arc`.
-Arcs function the same as Rc except that each reference count operation is atomic, and thus you can't have a situation where a race condition occurs on the count.
+Arcs function the same as Rc except that each reference count operation is atomic, and thus you can't have a situation where a race condition occurs on the increment or decrement of the count operation.

 ```rust async1
 use std::collections::HashMap;